-Old paint, dust and mold from carpets or clothing, pet dander, and traces (sometimes in high quantities) of formaldehyde are just a few of the dangerous things floating around in the air.
+Old paint, dust, and mold from carpets or clothing, pet dander, and traces (sometimes in high quantities) of formaldehyde are just a few of the dangerous things floating around in the air.
 These contaminants exacerbate allergies, inflame your sinuses to the point of discomfort, and can lead to ongoing respiratory problems.

 Ventilation air filters are great for removing larger contaminants like pollen and dust as they pass through the air conditioner, and a UV filter will kill the majority of any germs unlucky enough to get caught in the ventilation system, but there’s one more layer of protection you can put into your home, one that’s just a bit more natural: Houseplants.
 The benefits of houseplants as an anti-pollution filter are well documented by the National Library of Medicine, based on trials done by NASA.
-These trials were performed in attempts to deal with air pollution aboard the space station over long-term residence.
+These trials were performed in attempts to deal with air pollution aboard the space station over the long-term residence.

-Beyond the bacteria, mold spores, and dust specks which your air filter removes, there are few elements (also known as volatile organic compounds or VOC) that your in-home air and the city smog have in common:
+Beyond the bacteria, mold spores, and dust specks that your air filter removes, there are few elements (also known as volatile organic compounds or VOC) that your in-home air and the city smog have in common:

 - Xylene and Toluene

 While we could go into the negative effects of each of these, rest assured they are all decidedly harmful to your health.
 If you’d like to read more about them (and other indoor air pollutants) we recommend the National Library of Medicine.